buenavista62/BCC22_new/README.md

 The following chapters will explain various processes such as creating and uploading the NFTs, compiling and verifying the smart contracts, and adding web3 functionality to the website.

-The following software, frameworks, and programming languages are used:
+The following software, frameworks and programming languages are used:

 - Visual Studio Code (IDE)
 - JavaScript (Programming language)